Fruits and Vegetables Survey

 This is a sample survey with a cross-sectional design.

-Overall, the sample size was determined in order to achieve a target CV of around 0.01 (1%) for total fruit area and total vegetable area at the provincial level.
-The final sample size was 7,024 operations.
-During collection, survey response reached is 81.99%.
+Overall, the sample size was determined in order to achieve a target CV of 0.01 (1%) for total fruit area and total vegetable area at the provincial level.
+The final sample size for this spring survey was 15,122 operations.

 Responding to this survey is mandatory.